 Ben Gallop, Head of Radio and Digital at BBC Sport, is speaking at NME’s next #Lifehacks event with University of Salford.
-Titled ‘The Future of Storytelling’, his one-on-one conversation with NME’s Nick Levine will take place at Constellations in Liverpool on Monday (March 5).
+Titled ‘The Future of Storytelling’, his one-on-one conversation with NME’s Nick Levine will take place at The Learning Exchange in Liverpool on Tuesday, April 17.
 Ahead of the event, we spoke to Ben to find out more about working in sports media.

 You’re Head of Radio and Digital at BBC Sport.
 What does your day-to-day job actually involve?